Denneya/Digging_For_Gold/README.md

 ![original data](https://github.com/Denneya/Digging_For_Gold/blob/main/Screenshot%202023-01-30%20at%205.46.12%20pm.png)

 ## Step 2: Decision Tree 🌳
 For me, the first decision to make was to either delay or resolve the legal case.
-Different scenarios were outlined depending on this decision, and a Monte Carlo Simulation was run for each year depending on whether or not a future claim was successful/if the legal case was resolved in favour of the company.
+Different scenarios were outlined depending on this decision, and a Monte Carlo Simulation was run, executing 1000 simulations for each year depending on whether or not a future claim was successful/if the legal case was resolved in favour of the company.
+This produced probabilities of the company's income being a particular amount.
 The scenarios I outlined can be seen in the decision tree below:
 ![decision tree](https://github.com/Denneya/Digging_For_Gold/blob/main/Decision%20Tree.drawio.png)

 ## Step 3: Decide on a Scenario and Support with Visuals 📊